deonneon/macro-tracker/README.md

 ## To Do

- - [ ] Add Button to not add food to list
  - [ ] Make Diary Page Landing Page
  - [ ] First time user Gets Modal that Shows Diary and Advanced View